generaxion/axio-starter/README.md

       $args['attr']['class'][] = 'components-name--has-image';
     }

-    // $args should be so pre-chewed that frontend doesn't have to think anything return $args;
+    // $args should be so pre-chewed that frontend can just use the data with simple empty() checks or foreach() loops return $args;
   }